 by Dr. C.H.
 Weaver M.D.
-Medical Editor 8/2018
+10/2019

 Surgical Treatment of Hepatocellular Carcinoma

 Resection: Resection refers to surgical removal of the cancer and some surrounding normal tissue.
-This is often the treatment of choice in patients without cirrhosis.(1) Although resection is potentially curative, an estimated 70% of patients will develop a cancer recurrence during the first five years after treatment.
+This is often the treatment of choice in patients without cirrhosis.
+Although resection is potentially curative, an estimated 70% of patients will develop a cancer recurrence during the first five years after treatment.
 Furthermore, resection is only possible when the remaining part of the liver is healthy enough to function on its own after surgery.
 For many patients with cirrhosis or other liver disease, this will not be the case and other treatment options will need to be considered.
+(1)

-Liver transplantation: For selected patients who have cancer that is confined to the liver but cannot be resected, liver transplantation may be an option.
+Liver transplantation: For selected patients who have cancer that is confined to the liver but cannot be surgically resected, liver transplantation may be an option.
 A benefit of liver transplantation is that it treats not only the cancer but also any underlying liver disease such as cirrhosis.
 Because the number of donor livers is limited, however, liver transplantation is generally reserved for those patients who are expected to have the best survival and the lowest risk of recurrence after transplantation.
 According to the commonly used “Milan criteria,” for example, transplant candidates should have a single liver nodule that measures no more than 5 cm or two or three nodules that measure no more than 3 cm each.
 These criteria are fairly restrictive, and the question of whether and how to expand the criteria to include more patients is currently being evaluated.
-(2)
+(2,3)

 Ablation: Ablation refers to the destruction of the tumor using techniques such as injection of alcohol into the tumor (percutaneous ethanol injection) or use of electrical energy and heat (radiofrequency ablation).
-Ablation tends to be most effective when tumors are small and limited in numbers.
+Ablation tends to be most effective when tumors are small and limited in number.
 (3)

 Chemoembolization: Cancers rely on an adequate blood supply in order to grow and survive.
-The blood supply to liver tumors is provided primarily by the hepatic artery.
-In the process of transarterial chemoembolization (TACE), chemotherapy is injected into the branch of the hepatic artery that supplies the tumor.
-This allows the chemotherapy to concentrate in the area of the tumor.
-In addition, the hepatic artery is blocked (embolized) in order to reduce blood supply to the tumor.
-This procedure is not curative, but it can improve survival.(4)In general, patients must have adequate blood flow through the portal vein (the other main blood supply to the liver) in order to undergo TACE.
-(5)
+The blood supply to cancers in the liver is provided primarily via the hepatic artery.
+In the process of transarterial chemoembolization (TACE), chemotherapy is injected into the branch of the hepatic artery that supplies the cancer allowing the chemotherapy to concentrate in that area.
+In addition, the hepatic artery is blocked (embolized) in order to reduce blood supply to the cancer and further prevent its growth.
+This procedure is not curative, but it can improve survival.
+In general, patients must have adequate blood flow through the portal vein (the other main blood supply to the liver) in order to undergo TACE.
+(4,5)

 - Keytruda® (pembrolizumab)